 Another application of CorrCAD is to estimate the effect of stray currents such as those produced by HVDC electrodes or DC rail traction systems on the corrosion of buried metallic structures.
-It can evaluate the corrosion status of the structure and help optimize the location and characteristics of the corrosion protective system (such as ICCP or Sacrificial Anode) to minimize stray current interference effects on protected structures such as pipelines, tanks, oil platform, ships, and marine loading docks, and other similar facilities.
+It can evaluate the corrosion status of the structure and help optimize the location and characteristics of the corrosion protective system (such as ICCP or GACP) to minimize stray current interference effects on protected structures such as pipelines, tanks, oil platform, ships, and marine loading docks, and other similar facilities.

-The CAD based graphical user interface offers a complete and simple solution for defining complex networks accurately, displaying and editing the protected structures and their protection systems, computing and examining the results.
-CorrCAD integrates the computational power of the MALZ module, including its capability to calculate conductor currents of large conductor networks, and the resolution of non-linear electrochemical boundary conditions, using a fixed-point iteration approach.
-The MALZ computation module is the main engine that calculates conductor currents and electromagnetic fields in an arbitrary network immersed in arbitrary soil structures.
-The resolution of CP problems uses the numerical methods of MALZ and the simple fixed-point iteration.
+The CAD-based graphical user interface offers a complete and simple solution for defining complex networks accurately, displaying and editing the protected structures and their protection systems, and for computing and examining the results.
+CorrCAD integrates the computational power of the MALZ and HIFREQ modules, including its capability to calculate conductor currents of large conductor networks, and the resolution of non-linear electrochemical boundary conditions, using a fixed-point iteration approach.
+The MALZ and HIFREQ computation modules are the main engines that calculate conductor currents and electromagnetic fields in an arbitrary network immersed in arbitrary soil structures.
+The resolution of CP problems uses the numerical methods of MALZ or HIFREQ with the simple fixed-point iteration.
 It starts with an initial value of potential or current, and solves the non-linear boundary conditions.
 The polarization curve (non-linear boundary condition) is used during the iterative process to compute the new entry (potential or current) for the next iteration.
 The iteration is stopped when the difference of two successive steps is smaller than a specified tolerance threshold, or when a maximum number of iterations is reached.

 The CorrCAD computation modules consider polarization effects, i.e., they do consider the polarization resistance.
-The computed coating stress voltage is the potential difference between the protected structure metal potential and soil potential at the reference point, and it includes the polarization potential.
+The computed structure-to-soil potential is the potential difference between the protected structure metal potential and electrolyte potential at the reference point, and it includes the polarization potential.
 The potential drop across the coating and the soil potential drop to remote soil, i.e., the “ON” reading, are both considered as IR drop that should be eliminated from the cathodic protection effectiveness evaluation.
 The real effectiveness measure of the CP or direct characterization of stray current interference level is the polarization potential, i.e., the “OFF” reading.
 That being said, CorrCAD:

 CorrCAD offers the possibility of determining the corrosion effectiveness considering experimental polarization data such as polarization curves.
 When there is a good coating on the pipe, CorrCAD computes the current density by using the provided coated steel polarization curve, then eliminates the effects of IR drops, so that the coating protection current density and corresponding over-potential (responding to the “OFF” reading) are accurately obtained.